What are the advantages of class D amplifiers?

 Bemused enquirer

-Class D is like plastic.
-Given the choice, most designers would build things out of metal and wood rather than plastic.
-These are more beautiful and durable materials, but also more expensive.
-Plastic knives and forks anyone?
-You can make some really fancy and very affordable parts out of plastic though, like car and motorcycle parts for example.
+Class D is a bit like plastic.
+Given the choice, most things would be built out of metal and wood rather than plastic, because these are more beautiful, more durable materials.
+You can make some fancy and cheap parts out of plastic though, car and motorcycle parts for example.
 Plastic = lighter, faster, cheaper.
-This is good if you need lighter, faster and cheaper!
+Class D = smaller, more powerful, cheaper.

-Likewise, given the choice, class A is the best option where cost is not a factor, but cost is always a factor.
-You can’t build 500 Watt class A PA amplifiers because they would cost $100,000 and 200kg each, and nobody would buy them!
-Plastic dashboards crack and fade too, and you won’t find too much plastic on a tank or in an aeroplane wing.
-You’ll see where this is going.
+Class A is the best option where cost is not a factor, but cost is always a factor.
+You can’t build 500 Watt class A PA amplifiers because they would cost $100,000 and 200kg each, and nobody would buy them because nobody in the nightclub gives a sh*t about the better sound that you can’t hear through the garbage PA speakers!

 Bull$hit